Table of Contents

 Notice how the adjective phrases add detail and make the sentences more specific.

-Rules To Keep Mind
+Rules To Keep in Mind

 Adjective phrases are groups of words that work together to modify a noun or pronoun.
 They add more detail or description to the subject of the sentence.
 Here are some important rules to keep in mind when using adjective phrases.